pokepark/PokemonRaidBot/docs/docker.rst

-   mkdir /srv/raidbot/pokemon_PokeMiners # set your own path where you want these stored mkdir /srv/raidbot/access # same here, build your access files under here cp config/config.json.example /srv/raidbot/config.json # The sample config is a good starting point nano /srv/raidbot/config.json # You'll need to customize the config though! chmod 600 /srv/raidbot/config.json # make the config safer since it contains your DB credentials and API key chown -R www-data:www-data /srv/raidbot # change ownership to www-data so the image can access them docker run \
+   mkdir /srv/raidbot/pokemon_PokeMiners # set your own path where you want these stored mkdir /srv/raidbot/access # same here, build your access files under here mkdir /srv/tg-logs # same here, this is where your log files go cp config/config.json.example /srv/raidbot/config.json # The sample config is a good starting point nano /srv/raidbot/config.json # You'll need to customize the config though! chmod 600 /srv/raidbot/config.json # make the config safer since it contains your DB credentials and API key chown -R www-data:www-data /srv/raidbot # change ownership to www-data so the image can access them chown -R www-data:www-data /srv/tg-logs # change ownership to www-data so the image can write logs docker run \
      -e TAIL_LOGS         = "info" \
      -e TZ                = "Europe/Helsinki" \